Trope guide

 Kingdom of Crows

-Fae court danger, winged fae, forbidden attraction, and a GraphicAudio-supported route.
+Fae court danger, bargains, winged fae, forbidden attraction, and a dramatized-audio-friendly path.

 Reader FAQ